ibm-cloud-docs/satellite/link-endpoints.md

 * When you set up a location, a Link endpoint of type `location` is automatically created so that the {{site.data.keyword.satelliteshort}} control plane master can check the health of your location's control plane cluster.
 This endpoint is named in the format `satellite-healthcheck-<location_ID>`.
 * When you set up a {{site.data.keyword.satelliteshort}}-enabled service in your location, such as a {{site.data.keyword.openshiftlong_notm}} cluster, a Link endpoint of type `location` is automatically created so that the master for the service cluster can communicate with the {{site.data.keyword.openshiftlong_notm}} API in {{site.data.keyword.cloud_notm}}.
 This endpoint is named in the format `openshift-api-<cluster_ID>`.

-Do not disable these automated endpoints.
+Disabling these automated endpoints prevents your location from being fully managed and updated.
 Because these endpoints connect your location to {{site.data.keyword.cloud_notm}}, they cannot be removed.
 {: important}

 ### Use cases